mo7amedaliEbaid/online-restaurant/README.md

 ## online restaurant

-A Flutter app to display meals and manage orders and sales of a restaurant.
+A Flutter app to display meals, manage orders and sales of a restaurant.

 ## State Management